prewired/prewired.github.io/chatbot/chatbot-howto.md

 % cp chat/rude.py chat/mybot.py
 ```

-Now you can edit and modify `mybot.py` using your favourite editor.
-A
+Now you can edit and modify `mybot.py` using your favourite
+editor.
+See if you can come up with a bot that is more amusing than
-simple way to test your modified version is via the file `test.py`
+any of the standard NLTK ones.
+A simple way to test your modified
-which should be sitting in the `prewired` directory where you
+version is via the file `test.py` which should be sitting in the
-downloaded `chat.zip`.
-This just calls the `demo()` function:
+`prewired` directory where you downloaded `chat.zip`.
+This just calls
+the `demo()` function:

 ```python